 However, having learned the hard way, training over winter does set us in good stead for the new season.
 Having a regime over winter is much more beneficial in the long run.

-- Get kitted out.
-You want fabric that will keep sweat away from your skin.
-A good waterproof jacket, Roubaix tights and a merino baselayer will all help keep you warm.
+Get kitted out.
+You want a fabric that will keep sweat away from your skin.
+A good waterproof jacket, Roubaix tights and a merino base layer will all help keep you warm.
 Don't forget to dress brightly for high visibility.
 Layer up and wear a hat and gloves.

-- Be Careful.
-Be cautions and be aware of the surfaces outside.
+Be Careful.
+Be cautious and be aware of the surfaces outside.
 Leaves litter the ground making it slippery, not to mention ice.
 Be cautious of drivers and their stopping distance and visibility.

-- Do your housework quickly.
+Do your housework quickly.
 Make chores fun and part of a workout.
-You can build a sweat hoovering, running up and down the stairs etc. Just put some good tunes on and have lots of vigour.
+You can work up a sweat by hoovering, running up and down the stairs etc. Just put some good tunes on and have lots of vigour.

-- Buy a DVD.
-There are a multitude of exercise DVDs on the market.
+Buy a DVD.
+There is a multitude of exercise DVDs on the market.
 Pick one that you will like, it can be as long or as short as you like and is a cheap way to keep fit at home.

 One of the most difficult things to do is to stay motived.
 We have some tips for that too!